 It varies from the lender to lender.
 Bank of Scotland has different instructions for example to Birmingham Midshires.
 Should you wish to telephone us we can investigate further via the appropriate lender.
 If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Longthorpe.
 Conveyancing will be smoother if you use a solicitor in Longthorpe especially if they are acquainted with such properties in Longthorpe.

-I'm converting the mortgage on my existing home to a BTL loan with Britannia and I will use the rest of the raised equity towards further property.
-The area we are talking about is Longthorpe.
-Will your lawyers be able to act for the two mortgage companies and tie in the conveyances?
+I'm converting the mortgage on my primary house to a BTL loan with Platform Home Loans Ltd and intend to use the remaining equity as a deposit on another property.
+The location we are talking about is Longthorpe.
+Will your lawyers be able to act for the two banks and tie in the two deals?

-Do use our comparison tool on this site to check that the solicitors are on the relevant lender panels.
-On the basis that they are your solicitor should be able to simultaneously deal with the two conveyancing matters but you should have a chat with you conveyancer and communicate your desired outcome and requirements.
+Make use of our search tool on this site to be sure that the solicitors are approved by both mortgage companies.
+On the basis that they are your solicitor should be able to connect the two transactions but you should have a chat with you conveyancer and make clear your expectations and needs.

 Is it true that a Longthorpe conveyancing solicitor got sued by clients for failing to conduct the right conveyancing searches?